gernotfeichter/adb-wifi-connect.d/README.md

 ## long description

 ### motivation
-When enabling wireless debugging on modern android phones you no longer have a fixed port number, but a dynamic one.
+When enabling wireless debugging on android phones you get a dynamic debugging port per default.
-Re-connecting becomes a burden, because the port number typically has to be re-typed on each new connect, this means two manual steps:
+Re-connecting becomes a burden, because the port number typically has to be re-typed on each new connect, this involves two manual steps:
 1. opening the Wireless Debugging menu on your phone
-2. entering the adb connect command with parameters obtained from the previous step.
+2. typing the adb connect command with parameters obtained from the previous step

 This can be automated!